dewiz-xyz/yearn-lockstake-strategy/README.md

 ## Deployment

 To deploy the contracts, you can use the provided `Deploy` script.
-The script will deploy the `StrategyAprOracle`, `LockstakeCumpounderFactory`, and a new `LockStakeCumpounder` strategy instance.
+The script will deploy the `StrategyAprOracle`, `LockstakeCompounderFactory`, and a new `LockstakeCompounder` strategy instance.

 ```sh
 forge script script/Deploy.s.sol --rpc-url <your_rpc_url> --broadcast